-- If you're a student, speak to student services or your tutor.
+- Use the tools on the Money Helper website for people who are living on a squeezed income.
+These include tools for tracking your spending, saving money and getting help while you're working. - If you're a student, speak to student services or your tutor.
 They could help you apply for extra grants or bursaries.
 See our information on managing your money as a student. - Find a foodbank near you. - The Mental Health and Money Advice website has guides on claiming benefits when you have a mental health problem. - Get help with accessing benefits and grants from Turn2Us. - Speak to someone from Citizens Advice.
 You could get free advice on your rights around money, housing and legal problems. - Use the tools on the Money Helper website.
 There are calculators for working out the costs of your savings, debts and loans, and letter templates for getting in touch with services. - Read tips about managing money from the Money Saving Expert.